t1agob/Drupal-7.1-with-PHP-7-as-an-Azure-App-Service/README.md

 ### How to Build the Base Docker Image
 >WHY?
 The base image takes several minutes to create.
 Waiting several minutes everytime you deploy your web site gets tedious.
 Instead I like to create a base image, and then I build my main image everytime I deploy.
 Because the main image is based on the base image, the main image is created in less than 30 seconds.

-1. Run `docker build --rm -f "Dockerfile.BASE" -t creg7smg.azurecr.io/drupal-7-as-an-azure-app-service:base .` (NOTE: include the period.
-If you are using Docker Hub and not ACS, remove `creg7smg.azurecr.io/`)
+1. Run `docker build --rm -f "Dockerfile.BASE" -t t1agobacr.azurecr.io/drupal7:PHP7-base .` (NOTE: include the period.
+If you are using Docker Hub and not ACR, remove `t1agobacr.azurecr.io/`)
->creg7smg.azurecr.io is the name of my Docker repository.
+>t1agobacr.azurecr.io is the name of my Docker repository.
 Replace it with your repository name.

 <details><summary>Visual Studio Code - Build (click here)</summary>
 <p>